How long does it ordinarily take for BMB students to complete their Ph.D.?

 Most departments with faculty involved in the BMB Graduate Group recruit new faculty annually.
-In the 2013--14 academic year, four new assistant professors joined the graduate group.
+In the 2014--15 academic year, six new assistant professors joined the graduate group.
 These were from the departments of Biochemistry & Biophysics, Cell & Developmental Biology, Cancer Biology, and Pharmacology.
 In addition, 6 new senior faculty from these and other departments became members of BMB.
 See News for announcements of new BMB faculty members.

 What is the ratio of male to female students?
 How many are international students?
 How many are underrepresented minority (URM) students?